lreimer/green-kubernetes/README.md

 # the installation via Helm chart works, but is somewhat incomplete / outdated
 # instead, the installation from source via YAML should be used
 # only working on AWS, on GKE instances some host volumes can't be mounted
+# using Ubuntu on AWS and GKE now, this should solve the issue

 git clone https://github.com/sustainable-computing-io/kepler.git
 cd kepler